Publications

 • the selecting and training of a choir for War Oratorio: a new commission from Channel 4 with music by Dominic Muldowney

-• training a choir for Flamenco guitarist and composer Paco Peña’s Requiem for the Earth 2007
+• training a choir for Flamenco guitarist and composer Paco Peña's Requiem for the Earth; and Flamenco Requiem

-• selecting and training a 38-piece male voice choir and then conducting them on stage with the Brit and Mercury Award-winning band Elbow, for their sell-out concert in Meltdown 2008
+• selecting and training a 38-piece male voice choir and then conducting them on stage with the Brit and Mercury Award-winning band Elbow, for their sell-out Meltdown concert

-• selecting and rehearsing 2 choirs for the Christmas show Lost & Found Orchestra from the founders of STOMP
+• selecting and rehearsing two choirs for the Christmas show Lost & Found Orchestra from the founders of STOMP

-• leading several workshops on Bernstein's West Side Story as part of the year-long Bernstein Project - which culminated in a performance of his seminal work Mass in July 2010, with a cast of over 500
+• leading numerous workshops as part of the year-long Bernstein Project, and casting and coaching the singers for a performance of his seminal work Mass, with a cast of over 500